 Upon presenting at the IPO, the applicant is given a more in-depth application form, entitled ‘Application for International Protection Questionnaire’, which must be completed and returned by a specified time and date.
 The deadline for submission of the Questionnaire is non-statutory and extensions of time for submission of the document can be sought if necessary, at the discretion of the IPO.
 Applicants are also provided with a detailed information booklet explaining key terms and processes associated with the international protection status determination process in Ireland.

 An application for international protection status may be examined under the Dublin Regulation by the IPO if it appears that another Member State may be responsible for the examination of the protection application.
 During the initial appointment at the IPO, an applicant’s fingerprints are taken and are entered in to the Eurodac database.
 The applicant is also advised that they may obtain legal assistance from the Legal Aid Board.
 As per the regular procedure, the applicant is issued a Temporary Residence Certificate and referred to the International Protection Accommodation Service (IPAS) for accommodation if they have no other means of accommodating themselves.
-At this point the applicant will be taken to an IPAS reception centre in Dublin and later dispersed elsewhere to another Direct Provision centre.
+At this point, the applicant will be taken to an IPAS reception centre in Dublin and later dispersed elsewhere to another Direct Provision centre.
 If the applicant’s details are flagged on the Eurodac database, they may be called for a personal interview to assess the applicability of a transfer to another responsible Member State.

 After registering at the IPO, applicants are given a non-statutory deadline of 20 working days to complete the application questionnaire.
 After submitting the questionnaire, applicants are notified by post of the date and time of their substantive interview before the IPO.
 The purpose of the interview is to establish the full details of their claim for international protection.
 The applicant may have a legal representative and an interpreter present at the interview, if necessary.
-The waiting time for applicants for their substantive interview is estimated at between eight and ten months.

 After the substantive asylum interview, a so-called draft “s.39” report is compiled by the authorised officer based on the information raised at the interview and that provided in the application questionnaire, as well as relevant country of origin information and/or submissions by UNHCR and/or legal representatives.
 The draft report must then be considered and finalised by a civil servant within the IPO and once this has been done a recommendation is issued from the IPO.
 The finalised recommendation (s.39 report) contains a recommendation as to whether or not status should be granted: